dmitsf/GOT/example.md

 Let us consider the analysis of a text collection with the help of GoT software package.
 We will consider Data Science Taxonomy (DST, published in [this preprint](https://wp.hse.ru/data/2019/01/13/1146987922/WP7_2018_04_______.pdf)) and collection of abstracts of research papers on Data Science (may be downloaded from a [webpage of "Concept" research group, HSE University](https://cs.hse.ru/concept/taxonomies)).
 The collection under consideration was obtained from 80 Elsevier and Springer journals related to Data Science.
 The collection is available at a [webpage of "Concept" research group](https://cs.hse.ru/concept/datasets).

-Our final aim is to extract and understand the main research directions in the Data Science area.
+Our final aim here is to obtain and visualize the main research directions in the Data Science area that we can extract using the collection and the taxonomy.

 We will follow the steps below: